bilal-dotcom/blog/ckk78ef6c00i7h2s12x4lfwv3.md

 npm install -g create-react-app
 ```

-Then,you can create your React app using:
+Then, you can create your React app using:

 ```plaintext
 npx create-react-app project_name